Work flexibility – everyone wants it and everyone needs it

 Statistics like this show the current demand and desire for flexible working options.
-But the change was already happening back in 2021, including at TomTom, when it introduced a fully-hybrid working model called Working @ TomTom, or W@TT to save the extra syllables.
-This brought TomTom’s activity-based working strategy to life, giving TomTom’ers the freedom to choose (with their team) the best location for their activities on any given day.
+But the change was already happening back in 2021, including at TomTom, when it introduced its work flexibility benefits.
+These brought TomTom’s activity-based working strategy to life, giving TomTom’ers the freedom to choose (with their team) the best location for their activities on any given day.

-But what does a hybrid working model like W@TT enable?
+But what does work flexibility enable?
 Why is it important to help people find their place in work and the world?
 And how are TomTom’ers benefitting from it?

 The office may be perfect for catching up with colleagues, but if you need quiet to deliver something with a quick turnaround, will a busy environment help or hinder you?
 Alternatively, you could choose to work from home or go into a silent booth in the office if the kids are on holiday and threaten to disturb the peace.

-This is the essence of W@TT – giving TomTom’ers the freedom to balance their time between work locations to deliver their best work.
+This is the essence of work flexibility at TomTom – giving TomTom’ers the freedom to balance their time between work locations to deliver their best work.
 TomTom’ers can collaborate in an office meeting room or at home via an online call or strap in for an agile sprint in a personal study or a silent office booth.
 TomTom’ers have options.

 More than that, they have the tools and workspaces to make it all happen.
 There are home office benefits to make it as comfortable and work-ready as possible.
 Then there are TomTom’s office spaces, which TomTom is redesigning to provide the optimal working environment.

 That’s not the whole story, though.
 TomTom’ers don’t have to operate within the binary of home or office.
 Enter Extended Location Flexibility, a unique benefit that enables temporary work in another country/state.
 With this, TomTom’ers are in touching distance of familiar faces or a new adventure after a workday.